 Chief Financial Officers (CFO) are the stewards of a company’s financial well-being.
-As companies have realized that shrewd financial management is necessary for sound decision-making, the CFO has proven to be crucial to the growth and success of a company.
-The role of the CFO has evolved across every aspect of the business which is especially true as companies are becoming more data-driven and adopts a BI strategy.
+As leaders realize that shrewd financial management is necessary for sound decision-making, the CFO is crucial to the growth and success of a company.
+The role of the CFO has evolved across every aspect of a business primarily as a company becomes more data-driven and adopts a BI strategy.
 The finance team has always turned to data to answer its questions and with the power of a BI toolkit, it can be more strategic and maximize business performance.

 As technology becomes more advanced, CFOs have more access to data.
-A CFO can now leverage this data for operational and strategic insights across the business including sales and marketing, inventory, and purchasing and pricing to maximize business performance.
+A CFO can now leverage this data for operational and strategic insights across the business including sales and marketing, inventory, and purchasing and pricing to enhance business performance.
 What distinguishes the most successful CFOs is the way they make use of data.
-While some CFOs may rely on gut-instinct and traditional spreadsheet reporting, many more have implemented an analytics solution for a real-time view of every aspect of the company.
-Data analytics offers practical oversight across domains.
+While some CFOs may rely on gut-instinct and traditional spreadsheet reporting, many more have implemented a BI software solution for a real-time view of every aspect of the company.
+Business intelligence offers practical oversight across domains.

-For instance, ConvaTec, a global medical products and technologies company includes a business intelligence solution in its commercial armoury and the CFO helps determine what data from the ERP and other sources gets analyzed.
-The CFO for the Asia Pacific region cross-references financial results with external data such as the number of public and private hospitals in each region and the number of people who suffer from medical conditions such as diabetes and Crohn’s disease that correlate with their products.
+ConvaTec, a global medical products and technologies company includes a business intelligence solution in its commercial armoury and the CFO helps determine what data from the ERP and other sources gets analyzed.
+The CFO for the Asia Pacific region cross-references financial results with external data; such as the number of public and private hospitals in each region and the number of people who suffer from medical conditions such as diabetes and Crohn’s disease to correlate with its products.
 With this relevant information in the BI solution, ConvaTec can identify regional trends, determine market share, and respond to changes in government policy.
-Analytics solutions like Phocas allow them to add external sources of data to inform their strategies.
+A BI solution like Phocas allow them to add external sources of data to inform its broader ANZ strategies.

 Adapting to new technology

-A CFO plays a central role in making a smooth transition by developing the strategies to capture important data from various channels.
+A CFO needs to play a central role in making a smooth transition by developing the strategies to capture important data from various channels.

-Embracing a truly integrated approach to data analytics is a significant undertaking that requires time, research, and commitment.
+Embracing a truly integrated approach to a BI strategy is a significant undertaking that requires time, research, and commitment.
 However, CFOs that actively take steps toward being even more data-driven with a BI solution can increase their effectiveness and create meaningful change in their organizations.

 Dashboards help communicate results